Kushikatsu: Osaka area

 The origin of kushiage is said to be served at food bars in downtown Osaka, in the Shinsekai neighborhood.
 Kushikatsu restaurants specialize in the dish.
-An owner of a small Shinsekai food bar since 1929 is said to be the pioneer cook, and her menu was quite popular among the district of blue collar workers.
-She prepared meat on skewers and deep fried, which was a kind of fast food handy to eat, not costly, and filling.
+An owner of a small Shinsekai food bar since 1929 is said to be the pioneer cook, and her menu was quite popular among the district of blue-collar workers.
+She prepared and deep-fried meat on skewers, which was a kind of fast food handy to eat, not costly, and filling.

-As that menu spread to other areas of Osaka and beyond, it is standard that kushikatsu are prepared with a single food not like that in Tokyo where, for example, they alternately put pork and onion on a skewer.
-Wider varieties of foods were prepared as the menu developed, on the contrary to those in Nagoya or Tokyo, for instance thin slices of pickled ginger or sausage by itself.
+As that menu spread to other areas of Osaka and beyond, it is standard that kushikatsu are prepared with a single food—not like that in Tokyo where, for example, they alternately put pork and onion on a skewer.
+Wider varieties of foods were prepared as the menu developed, unlike those in Nagoya or Tokyo—for instance, thin slices of pickled ginger or sausage by itself.

-Generally speaking, the food on a skewer is smaller in Osaka style, and customers tend to order larger numbers of kushi compared to Tokyo or Nagoya.
+Generally speaking, the food on a skewer is smaller in Osaka-style kushikatsu, and customers tend to order larger numbers of kushi compared to Tokyo or Nagoya.
 That encouraged many kushiage restaurants to use a premixed "batter flour" of powdered egg and flour (compared to that in Tokyo or Nagoya where batter is prepared with fresh egg, water and flour topped with panko crusts).
 High-end kushiage restaurants in Osaka serve kushikatsu in Tokyo-Nagoya style.
 Grated yam is added for softer texture.
-New types of kushikatsu restaurants serve fondue-style kushikatsu where customers fry kushi at the table in a deep pan with cooking oil.
-Kushinobō is a typical high-end Osaka-style kushiage restaurant with franchises across Japan, and it is appreciated for its unique serving style — until a customer informs them that they are full and don't need any more, they continue to bring variations of kushiage to their table.
+New types of kushikatsu restaurants serve fondue-style kushikatsu, in which customers fry kushi at the table in a deep pan with cooking oil.
+Kushinobō is a typical high-end Osaka-style kushiage restaurant with franchises across Japan, and it is appreciated for its unique serving style — until a customer informs staff that they are full and do not need any more, staff continues to bring variations of kushiage to the table.

-Diced cabbage leaves are a free condiment prepared in a large bowl on the table, which is believed to prevent a feeling dull in the stomach.

 Tokyo area

 The basic kushikatsu in Kanto eastern Japan area including Tokyo is made with diced pork rib in 3–4 cm (1.5 in) cubes, skewered with sliced onions or leeks.
-Battered with fresh egg, flour and thin layer of panko crust, the skewer is deep fried in vegetable oil — cottonseed, soybean, canola or rapeseed oil.
-At the table, skewers are seasoned with thick brown sauce, sweeter than Worcestershire sauce, with mustard if they have it in the cruet stand.
+Battered with fresh egg, flour and a thin layer of panko crust, the skewer is deep-fried in vegetable oil — cottonseed, soybean, canola or rapeseed oil.
+At the table, skewers are seasoned with thick brown sauce, sweeter than Worcestershire sauce, with mustard if provided in the cruet stand.

 Nagoya area

-Miso kushikatsu, kushikatsu with miso sauce.
-Originated in Nagoya region.
+Miso kushikatsu, kushikatsu with miso sauce, originated in the Nagoya region.